Unisa Library

 - Preller Street, Muckleneuk Ridge, Pretoria

-- Sunnyside campus (applications, registrations & learning centre):
+- Sunnyside campus (applications, registrations & learning center):

 - Cnr Justice Mahomed & Steve Biko Streets, Sunnyside, Pretoria